 - Some are afraid that their friends and family would change.

-- Some are afraid of the unknown and uncertainties.
+- Some are afraid of the unknowns and uncertainties.

 - Some are afraid that their beliefs get threatened.